r-pufky/docs/docs/service/nginx/manual/README.md

 * **proxy_http_version 1.1** is required, but included in
   **proxy_control.conf**.

 ## [Rewrite Responses with Subpath][d]
 Some applications are not URI Path aware and will re-write all responses behind the proxy using a static relative path or hostname; which will cause 404 errors and the app to break.
 Partially fixed using [http_sub_module][e].

-!!! note
+!!! note "Note"
     Re-writing the proxy response generally won't fix a complicated application as there will be a large number of unknown responses that need to be re-written.
 Usually this is resolved using a sub-domain instead.

 ``` nginx
 sub_filter      https://app:port/ https://reverse-proxy-server/subpath/;